 Use Dryer Sheets on Your Furniture

-Take Hot Baths and Showers
+Take Hot Baths & Showers

 When you turn up the heat in your bathroom, the steam from the hot water will add moisture to your home’s air.
-So, you can turn the fan off and let steam pour out of the shower to reduce static by adding humidity.
+If you turn the fan off and let steam pour out of the shower, this will naturally reduce nearby static by adding humidity.

 Likewise, if you take a hot bath, you might want to let the water cool down before you drain it so that you can maximize the heat coming off—just make sure to avoid letting too much steam accumulate in your bathroom so that your walls don’t sweat!
 We recommend using a humidifier instead so that you can spread moisture evenly throughout the air in your home.